jtran1999/iptables/README.md

 logging analysed multiple times a day.
 Any computer trying to access this computer without permission is added to the INPUT:DROP list.

-…or create a new repository on the command line echo "# iptables" >> README.md git init git add README.md git commit -m "first commit" git remote add origin git@github.com:jtran1999/iptables.git git push -u origin master
+	-…or create a new repository on the command line
+	* echo "# iptables" >> README.md
+	* git init
+	* git add README.md
+	* git commit -m "first commit"
+	* git remote add origin git@github.com:jtran1999/iptables.git
+	* git push -u origin master
-…or push an existing repository from the command line git remote add origin git@github.com:jtran1999/iptables.git git push -u origin master
+	  …or push an existing repository from the command line
+	* git remote add origin git@github.com:jtran1999/iptables.git
+	* git push -u origin master
 	  …or import code from another repository
-You can initialize this repository with code from a Subversion, Mercurial, or TFS project.
+	* You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

-Import code